NikolaGrr/devnet-expert/netmiko-scripts/README.md

-# Venv for Netmiko/paramiko testing
+# Venv for netmiko/paramiko testing

-This venv is used by both windows and macOs. venv script files are ignored.
+This venv is used by both Windows and MacOS. venv script files are ignored.

 ## Script for testing commands